844.520.6993

 We Make Cleaning Business Insurance Simple (So You Have One Less Thing to Worry About)

-Before you scale your business, you want to make sure it’s properly insured.
+Before you scale your business, you want to ensure it’s properly insured.
 With Insurance Canopy, you can insure your cleaning business for less than a dollar per day.
 Freshly-cleaned, wet surfaces create a slipping hazard.
 Some cleaning chemicals can also create hazards, especially if mixed or handled incorrectly.

 If these dangers lead to the harm of another person or property, you could be held liable.
 They could come after your business and, in some cases, your personal finances too.

 Protect your business and yourself from injury and property damage liability lawsuits with affordable cleaning business insurance from Insurance Canopy.
 We offer flexible insurance policies for cleaning businesses of all kinds.